LeaVerou/htest/docs/run/node/README.md

 node my-test.js
 ```

 ## More hassle, total control

-With both previous methods can still pass command line arguments as well and htest processes them:
+With both previous methods you can still pass command line arguments as well and htest processes them:

 ```sh
 node my-test.js footests.js